lassestilvang/todo-gpt-5-nano/README.md

 ## CI & Validation
 - CI workflow enforces the presence of a true SQLite path for end-to-end validation in the `sqlite-integration` job
-- A separate `sqlite-subtasks` integration test covers subtasks wiring against SQLite
+- A separate `sqlite-subtasks` integration test covers subtasks path on the real path
 - Local development can continue to use the in-memory SQLite shim for quick iteration

 ## Data Model Summary